nobraininside/dropQbsd/README.md

 **Kernel-level attacks.** All domains share one kernel.
 A kernel exploit in one domain compromises everything.
 This is the tradeoff for avoiding virtualization.

+**Application-level telemetry.** OpenBSD ships with zero telemetry, but applications you install — particularly Chromium and Firefox — may phone home independently.
+Use `ungoogled-chromium` or `qutebrowser` for a telemetry-free browser.
+This is outside dropQbsd's scope but worth knowing.

 ---

 ## Daily Usage